ollipal/sshkeyboard/README.md

 This means it is suitable even when taking a [SSH](https://en.wikipedia.org/wiki/Secure_Shell) connection (hence the name), when using with headless computers/servers or for example inside Windows Subsystem for Linux (WSL 2).

 One good use case is adding user input callbacks while having a SSH connection to Raspberry Pi.
+Note that this library can also be used locally and not through SSH connection.

 Supports [asyncio](https://docs.python.org/3/library/asyncio.html) and
 sequential/concurrent callback modes.
 For Python 3.6+.